-Alexandria R. Murphy was born and raised in Southeastern Massachusetts.
-She is a 2014 honors graduate of Somerset Berkley Regional High School.
-Currently a senior at Worcester State University in Worcester, MA, she is set to graduate in spring of 2018 with a B.A. in Communications and Criminal Justice and a minor in Pre-Law.
+Alexandria R. Murphy was born and raised in the SouthCoast of Massachusetts.
+She is a 1L law student and Public Interest Law Fellow at the University of Massachusetts School of Law at Dartmouth in the class of 2021.
+Murphy recently graduated in May 2018 from Worcester State University in Worcester, MA, with a B.A. in Communications and Criminal Justice and a minor in Pre-Law.

-Murphy is heavily involved in the campus community at WSU.
+Murphy was heavily involved in the campus community at WSU.

 Murphy is a lifelong Girl Scout (beginning in 2001 as a Daisy), and received her Gold Award in 2014 for her project, GIRLS: Gals In Real Life Succeed, a non-partisan effort that brought free and fun workshops to her community’s young women, teaching them skills to engage in today’s political climate and be heard.
 Subjects included public speaking, social media, preparing a platform, and personal presentation.
 Due to her efforts with this cause, she was awarded the 2015 Girl Scout Young Woman of Distinction Award.
 She continued this mission as her official platform as Miss Massachusetts International 2017 while representing the Commonwealth on the international stage.